kaamanita/brahmi/README.md

 Note that the keyboard layout is based on Unicode character encoding.
 It cannot be installed on older operating systems that do not support Unicode and will not work with non-Unicode applications that rely on 8-bit character set.
 This manual is typeset using the Unicode-enabled font Google Noto Sans Brahmi.

+For illustrative examples of Brahmi script, please visit this ebook "[Brahmi: Rediscovering the Lost Script](http://dsource.in/sites/default/files/case-study/brahmi/introduction/file/Brahmi.pdf)" by Ankita Roy.

 ## Instruction for Installation

 Brahmi Keyboard Layout is packaged in a disk image file with the DMG extension.
 Follow the instruction below to install the keyboard layout.